 - A chimney cap — A properly fitted chimney cap will cover not just the flue, but the entire top of the chimney crown, and extend past the edge of the brick.
 This will keep the flue dry, but will also prevent water from soaking into the cement crown, the brick of the chimney, or the flashing below.
 Caps also serve to keep animals, birds, and debris from falling down into the flue.

-- FlashSeal — Every chimney is tied into the roof with lead or copper flashing.
+- FlashSeal — Every chimney is tied to the roof with lead or copper flashing.
 Over time, that flashing can develop issues related to water and weather, animal chewing and scratching, and being stepped on.
 When damaged, the flashing can allow water to enter this vulnerable area, but FlashSeal can prevent these types of leaks.
 FlashSeal is an elastomeric sealant that is specifically formulated for permanent adhesion to asphalt shingles, aluminum flashing, brick, and other chimney and roofing materials.
 When professionally applied, the product carries a 7-year warranty.

 - Masonry waterproofing — When water is absorbed by the brick and mortar of the chimney, it can lead to numerous issues and expensive repairs.
 The best way to prevent this altogether is to seal your masonry chimney with ChimneySaver Water Repellent.
-Once applied, this waterproof membrane stops the bricks from soaking up any more water, while allowing the chimney to breathe out water vapors while it’s in use.
+Once applied, this waterproof membrane stops the bricks from soaking up any more water while allowing the chimney to breathe out water vapors while it’s in use.
 This product comes with an industry-best 10-year warranty.